ZEOS Support Vision & Help Center

 • Landing Page

-The front door to self-service.
-A unified entry point that prioritizes the most common user issues, reducing support ticket volume by anticipating needs before they arise.
+The front door to self-service support.
+A unified entry point that highlights relevant topics, prioritizes the most common user queries and reduces support ticket volume by anticipating needs before they arise.

 • Browse Section

 Intuitive discovery.
-We moved away from rigid hierarchies to a fluid, topic-based navigation that helps merchants explore complex logistics rules without feeling overwhelmed.
+We moved away from rigid hierarchies to a fluid, topic-based navigation that helps merchants explore complex logistics and fulfilment topics without feeling overwhelmed.

 • Search Results

 Instant clarity.
-A redesigned search experience that doesn't just match keywords, but understands merchant intent—delivering the right policy documents in milliseconds.
+A redesigned search experience that doesn't just match exact keywords, but understands merchant intent, delivering the right articles at their fingertips.

 • Article Page